Helion Lodge 1: Location

 Helion Lodge stands on the original site of Madison Lodge #21 at 409 Lincoln Street in the Twickenham Historic District of Huntsville.
 The present building is over 100 years old and was designed by a noted architect and Lodge member named Edgar Love.
 The cornerstone was laid in 1911.

 The building was officially named Eunomia Masonic Hall after the Royal Arch Chapter, but is now simply called Helion Lodge.
 It is home to both Helion Lodge and the Huntsville York Rite bodies, as well as to Twickenham-Milford Order of DeMolay and to White Light Assembly #66, International Order of the Rainbow for Girls.
 It is the home of the oldest Lodge of Freemasons in the state of Alabama.

+The building has a reputation for being haunted by ghosts.

 Awards

 Helion Lodge received the Masonic Service Association of North America's Mark Twain Award for Masonic Awareness in the lodge and in the community consecutively for the years 2008, 2009, and 2010.
 Helion Lodge received the Twain Award again in 2012.
 Helion Lodge is the only four time recipient of the Twain Award for Masonic Awareness.